Abby Mader

 Program Manager

 [email protected]

 Katarina Hou

 [email protected]

-Katarina is a Senior Program Associate at SUMC, supporting the Clean Mobility Options Program that provides equitable and accessible mobility solutions in California’s underserved communities.
+Katarina is a Program Coordinator at SUMC, supporting the Clean Mobility Options Program that provides equitable and accessible mobility solutions in California’s underserved communities.
 Her professional experience in mobility began when she was a CivicSpark Fellow at Sacramento Metropolitan Air Quality Management District.
 She supported the Clean Cars 4 All Program, leading program evaluation and outreach.

 Katarina received a Master of Science in Environmental Science and Policy from Clark University, with an emphasis on Climate Change Impacts and Adaptation.
 Her master’s final project studied the impacts of flooding in Dhaka, Bangladesh.
 She also holds a Bachelor of Arts in Liberal Arts, concentrating in Environmental Studies, from Soka University of America.
 During her undergraduate studies, she lived in Taiwan for three months studying Traditional Chinese.